 Prayer, especially praying in tongues, is a vital aspect to spiritual growth and sensitivity in the spirit.
 There is no way around it!
 If you want to grow in the anointing, it is imperative that you become a person of prayer.
 Jesus was a Man of prayer, as was the apostle Paul, and the early Church was birthed and based on prayer.
 The Holy Writ (Bible) shows that prayer, and especially tongues played a very prominent role in the life of the early Church, and it must play a prominent role in your life.

 Praying in tongues is beneficial because it is the gateway into the spirit realm.
 There is a doorway into the realm of the spirit and it is through tongues.
-John said, “I was in the Spirit on the Lord’s day” (Rev. 1:10).
+John said, “I was in the Spirit on the Lord’s day” (Revelation 1:10).
 No wonder Christians have no knowledge of entering the spirit realm.
-Tongues are the key that unlock the spirit world.
-As long as satan can keep you away from tongues, he can keep you away from the miraculous.
-Notice the words, “howbeit in the spirit” (1 Cor.
-14:2).
+Tongues is the key that unlocks the spirit world.
+As long as Satan can keep you away from tongues, he can keep you away from the miraculous.
+Notice the words, “howbeit in the spirit” (1 Corinthians 14:2).
 When you pray in tongues, you are automatically in the spirit.
 Paul was stating that God is in the spirit, and when we pray in tongues we are in the spirit where God dwells.
 In other words, when you start praying in tongues you are entering God’s miracle zone.

 Tongues are the believer’s direct access to the throne room.
 Do you get that?
 This is very important for you to grasp!

-Praying in tongues is speaking divine mysteries––divinely coded secrets.
-First Corinthians 14:2 says, “For he that speaketh in an un- known tongue speaketh not unto men, but unto God...howbeit in the spirit he speaketh mysteries.”
+Praying in tongues is speaking divine mysteries–divinely coded secrets.
+1 Corinthians 14:2 says, “For he that speaketh in an un- known tongue speaketh not unto men, but unto God... howbeit in the spirit he speaketh mysteries.”
 Notice the word mysteries.
 This is a loaded word that has multiple meanings, which are eye-opening.
 Some versions translate this word as “secrets.”
 The Greek word is musterion and the meanings are:

 - Hidden things